cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw2.md

 **Deliverable**: For this assignment, you have one deliverable.

-You should commit the code you have written to your branch in the repository as you go along.
+You should commit the code you have written to your repository as you go along.
 Your `README.md` file should also contain description of what's in the repo and the results of data analysis in this homework.

 When you are ready to submit, send a group message to the instructors and TA via Slack.